distcomp/pyomo-everest/README.md

 deployed and running on a number of various computing resources (desktops, standalone servers, clusters).
 This computing environment is extensible because the potential users can add their own computing resources to the optimization environment via the open source Everest agent, https://gitlab.com/everest/agent.
 On the other hand, user can call these services fron their applications via Everest Python API, https://gitlab.com/everest/python-api.

 Now there are two basic services, which may be used for solve the set of mathematical programming problems in parallel:
 1) https://optmod.distcomp.org/apps/vladimirv/solve-ampl-stub, Smirnov S., Voloshinov V., Sukhosroslov O. [Distributed Optimization on the Base of AMPL Modeling Language and Everest Platform](http://dx.doi.org/10.1016/j.procs.2016.11.037) // Procedia Computer Science, Vol. 101, 2016, pp. 313–322
 2) https://optmod.distcomp.org/apps/vladimirv/solve-set-opt-probs, so called SSOP application.

 The 1st service looks a bit obsolete know due to extra load of Everest-server, because every problem "spawns" separate Everest Job (see Everest manuals for details).

-The 2nd service inherits efficiency of generic Parameter Sweep Everest application (PS), http://everest.distcomp.org/docs/ps/.
+The 2nd service inherits efficiency of generic Parameter Sweep Everest application, http://everest.distcomp.org/docs/ps/.
 A set of problems is processed in a single Job, each in a separate subtask.
 In addition PS provides a number of useful features: flexible modification of data processing script via PLAN-file; input and outputs data in ZIP-files, which save Internet traffic; simple way to involve additional computing resources, including clusters and supercomputers.